SWIFT

 }

-This is useful in customizable APIs or situations where the user might not need a callback every time.
+This is useful in APIs where the caller may or may not provide a closure.

 Capturing self in Escaping Closures